Every year, hundreds of thousands of people around the world have a stroke, and many will experience communication problems as a result.

 It may only affect one type of communication, such as reading, listening, or speaking, or it may affect a combination.

 Dysarthria and dyspraxia

-Other changes that can make it hard to contribute to conversations include:
+Some other changes that can make it hard to contribute to conversations include:

-- Fixed facial expression
+- a fixed facial expression

-- Problems understanding humor
+- difficulty understanding humor